webbhalsa/developer-code-tests/full-stack/no-prep/architecture/ReadMe.md

 You can use the cloud provider of your choice.

+You can use: https://app.diagrams.net/ or a diagramming tool of your choice

 ### Purpose

 With this excercise we are hoping to assess your understanding of web architectures and patterns